Joekd1/nand2tetris-part1/03/README.md

 A register is an array of n-bits, 16-bits in our case.

 First try: It can be implemented by using the same load for the 16 Bit chips.
 Is this an efficient way?

+### RAM8:

+A *RAM8* chip features 8 registers.
+Each register can be selected using the RAM's 3-bit input address.
+Reading an inpit means we select a register number *address* and pipe its output to the RAM's output.
+The act of writing means given an address and a load, we set the value of the reigster number *address* to *in*.

+First try: I use 8 registers with the same input, different loads, and different outputs.
+The output is selected suing a *Mux8way16* chip, developed in chapter 1.
+The load is directed to a specific register using a *Dmux8way* chip.